raspberrypilearning/getting-started-guide-microbit/en/step_5.md

 You can also use the LEDs to display simple pictures and icons.

-In the last step you used the <code style="background-color: #1e90ff">show icon</code> block to do this.
+In a previous step you used the <code style="background-color: #1e90ff">show icon</code> block to do this.

 This allows you to choose from pre-programmed icons.